mivanit/Celegans-locomotion/readme.md

 Whenever I can get automatic generation of documentation for the C++ code to work, it will also be launched using `make docs`

+# Randomization analysis instructions

+- create a directory `data/randomruns` (call it whatever you like)
+- run the command `./sim.exe --params input/params.json --output data/randomruns/run_n --rand`, replacing `run_n` with whichever run you are doing
+  - you can also do `./sim.exe --params input/params.json --output data/randomruns/run_n --seed <N>` if you want to specify a seed by changing `<N>` to a number
+- to plot a single run, do `python pyutil/plot/pos.py pos data/randomruns/run_n`
+- to plot multiple runs, do `python pyutil/plot/pos.py pos_multi --rootdir=data/randomruns/run_n`
+  - this is currently broken -- look for the "TODO" in the code and see if you can fix it

 <!-- requirements:

  - make